 Recognizing the vast potential of mobile gaming, many iconic gaming franchises have announced plans to bring their blockbuster console titles to mobile platforms.

-Notably, CD Projekt Red, the studio behind the critically acclaimed console games The Witcher and Cyberpunk, has recently unveiled its ambitious strategy to bring these beloved franchises to mobile devices.
+Notably, CD Projekt Red, the studio behind the critically acclaimed console games The Witcher and Cyberpunk, has recently unveiled its ambitious strategy to bring these beloved franchises for mobile devices.

 The Southeast Asian Market: A New Frontier for Chinese Game Developers